 The large intestine is filled with millions of bacteria that turn food into solid feces and remove water and electrolytes.
 As food travels up and around, muscles in the large intestine break down the material before it descends down the colon, the last part of the digestive tract.
 From there, it travels through the rectum and out of the anus.

 The pelvis also houses the reproductive organs, which have their own muscles.

 The muscles of the penis include the corpora cavernosa, two cylinder-like chambers that run down the sides of the penis.
 Upon arousal, the corpora cavernosa fill with blood, and the penis becomes firm.
 This is known as an erection.

-While the penis is erect, an inner layer, the corpus sponginosum, remains spongy and limber.
-This protects the urethra—a tube that carries urine and semen out of the body— from closing during an erection so that semen can exit the body upon ejaculation.
+While the penis is erect, an inner layer, the corpus spongiosum, remains spongy and limber.
+This protects the urethra — a tube that carries urine and semen out of the body — from closing during an erection so that semen can exit the body upon ejaculation.

 During ejaculation, semen travels from the testes through the epididymis, a long, twisted tube on both sides of the testes.
 It then moves up to the vas deferens and behind the bladder.
 From there, it travels to the seminal vesicle and out through the urethra.

 The prostate gland is a walnut-sized gland that controls the release of urine from the bladder.
 It also secretes a milky fluid that is the major component in semen: the part that helps nourish and transport the sperm.